-BPH Treatment in Wauwatosa, Wisconsin
+BPH Specialist in Wauwatosa, Wisconsin

 The team at Metropolitan Urology Group, have years of experience treating benign prostatic hyperplasia, even when it’s resistant to oral medications.
 Prostate enlargement can occur for many different reasons, including benign prostatic hyperplasia (BPH) and prostate cancer.
 Our team of urologists serve the greater Milwaukee area and are highly trained in the diagnosis and treatment of an enlarged prostate.

 Our team uses minimally invasive procedures to help relieve the symptoms of benign prostatic hyperplasia.
 Procedures such as UroLift offer you shorter recovery times, less risk for infection and fewer side effects than open prostate surgery or TURP.

 The most common way to diagnose BPH or an enlarged prostate is a digital rectal exam (DRE).
 In this exam, a gloved and lubricated finger is inserted into the rectum to gently palpate the gland and determine if it feels abnormal or enlarged.
 A blood test can also be ordered to check for the substance called prostate-specific antigen or PSA.
 Higher than normal levels of PSA have been associated with prostate cancer in some men.
 If prostate cancer is suspected, a biopsy may be performed.
 Other methods to evaluate the prostate include a cystoscopy and/or ultrasonography.

 If you would like more information about BPH symptoms or treatment and are in the Milwaukee area, contact Metropolitan Urology Group at (414) 476-0430.
 Our office is conveniently located at The Offices at Mayfair, 2600 N. Mayfair Road in Wauwatosa.

 What is BPH?